-Lawrence J. White has been with New York University Leonard N. Stern School of Business for almost 45 years.
+Lawrence J. White has been with New York University Leonard N. Stern School of Business for over 45 years.
 His primary research areas of interest include antitrust, network industries, financial regulation, international banking, and applied microeconomics.
 Professor White has published numerous articles in the Journal of Business, Journal of Economic Perspectives, Journal of Economic Literature, Journal of Political Economy, American Economic Review, Review of Economics and Statistics, Quarterly Journal of Economics, and other leading journals in economics, finance, and law.
 He is the author of "The S&L Debacle: Public Policy Lessons for Bank and Thrift Regulation", among other books, and he is the co-editor (with John Kwoka) of the 7th of edition of "The Antitrust Revolution".
 He contributed chapters to both of the NYU Stern books on the financial crisis - "Restoring Financial Stability" and "Regulating Wall Street".
 He is the co-author (with Stern’s Viral Acharya, Matthew Richardson, and Stijn Van Nieuwerburgh) of "Guaranteed to Fail: Fannie Mae, Freddie Mac, and the Debacle of Mortgage Finance".
 Lawrence White is a former student of Harvard University (B.A. in Economics, 1964 and Ph.D. in Economics, 1969) and of the London School of Economics (M.Sc. in Economics, 1965).

 This section selects books on themes related to competition laws and economics.
 This compilation does not attempt to be exhaustive but rather a survey of themes important in the area.
 The survey usually covers publication over the last three months after publication of the latest issue of (...)